 A fire 19 months ago sent fire fighters to the roof of the administration building.
 They poured a pond of water over entire building.
 It soaked everything and flowed to the basement.
-The entire building had to be redone: ceilings, walls, floors, furnishings.
+The entire building had to be redone: ceilings, roofs, which can be improved by industrial roof painting services, walls, floors, furnishings.

 Outside the room hung the photographic history.
 Before flooding everything the firefighters offered to save what they could before drenching the fire.
 “They carried those pictures out with one under each arm,” College president Dr. Barbara Jones recalled at the re-dedication of the refurbished building